 This is a list of public figures and celebrities who have been caught being racist.
 The following famous people landed in hot water after making a racial or anti-Semitic slur, posted a stereotypical photo, or Tweeted negative comments about a race other than their own.

 The gallery below doesn't necessarily include racist celebs or notorious bigots, but mostly well-known stars of film, TV, and sports who have caused controversy because they didn't use a filter to prevent themselves from offending other people.
 Whether they were joking or not at the time, there is nothing funny about the hurtful words, offensive pictures, or tasteless Twitter posts that almost cost these celebs their careers.
-For some, like former leading man and acclaimed filmmaker Mel Gibson or culinary legend Paula Deen, making racist remarks have truly ruined their reputation.
+For some, like former leading man and acclaimed filmmaker Mel Gibson or culinary legend Paula Deen, making racist remarks has truly ruined their reputation.

 Racism is a huge problem all over the world and in the U.S. – race relations, discrimination, and racial stereotypes are constantly hot topics of conversation.
 Hate crimes are increasing, and just because words can't physically hurt another human being, the pain inflicted on someone with a hateful racist remark and slurs can often be worse.

 Most of the public figures and celebs in the quotes gallery below are stars who were caught being racist and have either said something racist on stage like comedian Michael Richards, made a crude racial remark in an interview like singer and songwriter John Mayer, were caught on tape in an angry voicemail like Charlie Sheen, or posted an offensive photo on Twitter, like pop stars Rihanna and Miley Cyrus.
 Almost everyone of these celebrities, actors, and athletes, like football player Riley Cooper and boxer Floyd Mayweather Jr., have issued some sort of apology for what they said, but the public doesn't easily forget.

-While they aren't necessarily racists, Hollywood people, celebrity athletes, and famous musicians on this list have all been caught saying offensive statements.
+While they aren't necessarily racists, these Hollywood people, celebrity athletes, and famous musicians have all been caught saying offensive statements.